GreenFlag31/modal-library/README.md

 Inject the ModalService through regular dependency injection in your component.

-In the following example, `ModalContentComponent` is a component you should create and pass as first parameter.
+In the following example, `ModalContentComponent` is the content of the modal and should be provided as first parameter.
 As second parameter, provide an object respecting the `Options` interface (see above).

 ```
   this.modalService.open(ModalContentComponent, {
     modal: {
       <!-- animation -->
-      enter: 'modal-enter-scale-down 0.1s ease-out',
+      enter: 'enter-scale-down 0.1s ease-out',
     },
     overlay: {
       <!-- animation -->